-Most people are reluctant to go first for fear that their bid may be too low or too high.
+Many people are reluctant to go first in a negotiation, for fear that their bid may be too low or too high.
 However, making the first offer may actually give you the upper hand since you quote a price that is close to your target price.
-The first number sets the stage, and the other party starts to negotiate around it.
-Also, a high price makes the other party focus on the positives, and therefore, they may readily accept a number close to that.
+The first number sets the stage around which the subsequent negotiations revolve.

 Mirror words selectively

-The quickest way to create a rapport with the other party in a negotiation is to repeat the last three words they just said to you.
-This negotiation tactic makes them feel safe enough to trust you and reveal themselves to you.
-You get to learn what they are thinking by giving them more time to respond to you.
-On your part, you get more time to think about what they just put forward and prepare a well-thought-out response.
+A quick way to create a rapport with the other party in a negotiation is to repeat the last three words they said to you.
+This negotiation tactic engenders trust and may encourage the other party to negotiate in good faith.
+It also buys you time to consider the other party’s latest offer and prepare a well-thought-out response.

 Create the illusion of control

-Creating an illusion of control for the other party gives you an advantage in the negotiations.
-By asking questions like “how” or “what,” you let the other side engage their mental energy to find the right answer.
-This forces them to go slow on the bidding and focus on responding to your query first.
+Creating an illusion of control can give you an advantage in negotiations.
+By asking “how” or “what” questions, you force the other side to engage their mental energy to find the right answer.
+It also takes their focus off of their desired outcome, as they have to respond to your query first.

 Negotiation tactics and skills are critical to being a successful financial analyst.
 To continue learning and advancing your career in corporate finance, these additional CFI resources will be helpful: